 We notice that in both problems \eqref{a02} and \eqref{a04}, the movement of birds and mosquitoes in space is approximately regarded as random diffusion, which is called local diffusion, expressed as $d_1u_{1xx}$ and $d_2u_{2xx}$, respectively.
 However, the classical Laplace operator can not describe all diffusion processes in nature.
 Murray pointed out in \cite{M1998} that the reaction-diffusion equation in the form of \eqref{a02} or \eqref{a04} can only be used to describe the model with sparse density.
 But in the embryonic development model, the cell density involved is large, and the Laplace operator can not describe their accurate diffusion process, while the convolution operator \be (J*u-u)(t,x):=\int_\mathbb{R}J(x-y)u(t,y)dy-u(t,x) \ee can overcome this problem.
 We call \eqref{a11} nonlocal diffusion operator.

 In the recent years, the problems with local diffusion have been extensively studied in the literature.
-However, it has been increasingly recognized that the nonlocal diffusion as a long-range process can better model some natural phenomena, the problems with nonlocal diffusion have attracted much attention.
-Cao et al. \cite{Cao2019} introduced and studied the free boundary model with nonlocal diffusion, which is a natural extension of the free boundary model with local diffusion in \cite{Du2010}, they showed that for the spreading-vanishing criteria, the nonlocal diffusion model has quite different characteristics from the corresponding local diffusion model.
+However, it has been increasingly recognized that the nonlocal diffusion as a long-range process can better model some natural phenomena.
+Cao et al. \cite{Cao2019} introduced the free boundary model with nonlocal diffusion, which is a natural extension of a free boundary model with local diffusion in \cite{Du2010}, and they showed that for the spreading-vanishing criteria, the nonlocal diffusion model has quite different characteristics in comparison to the corresponding local diffusion model.
 Subsequently, the spreading speed of the problem in \cite{Cao2019} when the expansion occurs was solved by Du et al. \cite{DL2019}.
-Inspired by the single species free boundary model with nonlocal diffusion in \cite{Cao2019}, two species nonlocal diffusion systems with free boundaries were investigated, see some recent work \cite{DW2019 , Wang20201, Wang20202} for competition model and predator-prey model, and \cite{ZL2020, Zhao2020} for the epidemic model.
+Inspired by the single species free boundary model with nonlocal diffusion in \cite{Cao2019}, two species nonlocal diffusion systems with free boundaries were investigated; see recent work \cite{DW2019 , Wang20201, Wang20202} for competition and predator-prey models, and \cite{ZL2020, Zhao2020} for epidemic models.

-Recently, to describe the dispersal (especially long-range dispersal) of birds and mosquitoes better, Du and Nie \cite{Du2020} discussed the nonlocal version of \eqref{a04} as follows \be\left\{ \right. \ee where \bess \mathcal{L}_i[u]=\mathcal{L}_i[u;g,h](t,x)=\int_{g(t)}^{h(t)}J_i(x-y)u(t,y)dy-u(t,x). \eess They turned out that problem \eqref{a05} is well-posed and the spreading-vanishing dichotomy holds.
-At the same time, they gave the criteria when spreading and vanishing can occur, a significant difference was observed between problem \eqref{a05} and problem \eqref{a04} studied in \cite{LZ2017}.
-The most marked difference from the corresponding local diffusion model is that the spreading may have infinite speed (or accelerated spreading) in the nonlocal model.
+Recently, to better describe the dispersal (especially long-range dispersal) of birds and mosquitoes, Du and Nie \cite{Du2020} discussed the nonlocal version of \eqref{a04} as follows: \be\left\{ \right. \ee where \bess \mathcal{L}_i[u]=\mathcal{L}_i[u;g,h](t,x)=\int_{g(t)}^{h(t)}J_i(x-y)u(t,y)dy-u(t,x). \eess They showed that problem \eqref{a05} is well-posed and the spreading-vanishing dichotomy holds.
+At the same time, they gave the criteria when spreading and vanishing can occur.
+A significant difference was observed between problem \eqref{a05} and problem \eqref{a04}, which was studied in \cite{LZ2017}.
+The most marked difference is that the spreading may have infinite speed (or accelerated spreading) in the nonlocal model.
 In fact, Wang et al.\cite{WND2019} showed that the spreading speed of the local model is finite whenever spreading occurs.